jacsmith21/oversee/README.md

 # Oversee
 Helps oversee your Ubuntu OS!

 Want to install CLion with one command?
 Or Google Chrome?
 Or all of your development software?
+How about a cleaner and easier way to define your .bash_aliases?
+Or an easier way to perform secure file transfers?
 This package will help!

 ## Installation